Daniel Asimow's practice focuses on representing companies in antitrust and other complex disputes.

 Mr. Asimow has substantial additional experience in antitrust, copyright, and trademark litigation, as well as class action, partnership and private client service disputes.
 He provides antitrust counseling to a variety of clients in different industries and has twice taught the primary introductory antitrust course at the University of California, Berkeley, School of Law.

 - Manufacturer of USB flash drives in multi-week jury trial concerning alleged breach of patent license agreement.

 - PG&E in successful defense at trial of a Sherman Act Section 2 alleging monopolization of electrical transmission claim asserted within bankruptcy proceedings.

-- Major retailer in successful defense at trial of unfair competition claim concerning alleged pricing inaccuracies.
+- Kmart in successful defense at trial of unfair competition claim concerning alleged pricing inaccuracies.

 - JD, University of California, Berkeley, School of Law, 1992, Thelen Marrin Prize recipient (first in class)